UCSF Flow Cytometry Training Program

 • Assessment of Panel Performance for Spread/Marker Resolution Loss

-Class (3) Cell Sorting:
+Class (3) Cell Sorting (runs monthly):

 Covers cell sorting fundamentals to familiarize users with the workflow on electrostatic droplet sorters, such as the BD Biosciences Aria Flow Cytometer sorter models.
 BD Aria 2, 3u, Fusion have the same basic setup, operation, and workflow.
 Prior experience with BD flow cytometer analyzers, single cell anaysis workflows, and FACSDiva software will ease the learning curve on the Arias.
 This class does NOT include hands-on training, we recommend requesing at least 1 hr Operator Assistance for your first use of an instrument after taking the training.
 At the end of this session you should know: